Jamoverjelly/Neighborhood-Map-React-Project/README.md

 ### A Note On My Development Process

 With the exception of using Create React App to bootstrap the project, the neighborhood map application was built entirely from scratch.
-My abilities in analyzing code, referencing notes and common developer resources, and transferring this knowledge to actively experiment with and then test the application's required functionality step-by-step were stretched to new levels.
+My abilities in analyzing code, referencing notes and relevant documentation, and transferring this knowledge to actively experiment with and then test the application's required functionality step-by-step were stretched to new levels.

 ## Running The Project